vandijklab/cell2sentence/README.md

 ## News

+🎉 (12/08/2024) Added built-in support for finetuning on your own custom prompt templates as well as multi-cell prompt formatting!
+See tutorials 7 & 8 for examples.

 🎉 (09/03/2024) We release the new C2S code base, with core functionalities for working with C2S models in common single-cell workflows!

 🎉 (09/03/2024) We release a new suite of Pythia models for cell type prediction, cell type conditioned generation, and a diverse multi-cell multi-task model!
 These models are trained on over 57 million human and mouse cells from CellxGene and Human Cell Atlas.